Robotic joint replacement: Advanced technology leads to better outcomes

 start.

-really cool thing about robotics is it becomes a catalyst for cultural change,"
+really cool thing about robotics is it becomes a catalyst for cultural change.
+When you bring something like robotics in, it kind of

 energizes everybody - the nurses on the floor, the other physicians, the operating

-room staff, the administration.
+room staff, the administration."

 "You combine robotic technology with that